-Serbia exclusive: Power utility EPS restructuring & development plan, regional expansion and assets value assessment9.
-March 2015. / News Serbia Energy
+Serbia exclusive: Power utility EPS restructuring & development plan, regional expansion and assets value assessment, News Serbia Energy

 With the corporatization, the most important aspect of improving the competitiveness of state power utility EPS is its regional expansion in the regional market through strategic partnership or the acquisition of electric power industries in the region.